hematthi/SysSimPyPlots/docs/source/loading.rst

    For a complete list of all the data fields, see the documentation for the :py:func:`syssimpyplots.load_sims.compute_summary_stats_from_cat_phys` function.

 |

+As before, we only passed the path to the simulated catalog to the function ``compute_summary_stats_from_cat_obs()``, which loads several ancillary files containing the same information instead of "observed_catalog.csv".
+You can also pass the ``cat_obs`` object into the function but we recommend the load directory path approach.

 Reading simulation parameters